sap-tutorials/Tutorials/tutorials/react-add-odata/react-add-odata.md

 #### REACT tutorial series
 **Step 6**: Convert the React components to pull data from a web based [OData reference](http://www.odata.org/odata-services/) service.
 The data source is called `Northwind`, and appears under the `ODAta v3` tab.

-**NOTE** If you have not yet set up the Northwind destination in the SAP Cloud Platform cockipt, you must do that first.
+**NOTE** If you have not yet set up the Northwind destination in the SAP Cloud Platform cockpit, you must do that first.
 Follow the steps below, in the *Warning* dialog box, to make sure this is set up correctly.

 The steps for this tutorial are: